 Often referred to as a will, your last will and testament is a legal document that outlines your wishes in the event you pass away.
 Your will is essentially a blueprint for your family and loved-ones to follow after you pass away.

 In your will, you can outline how you’d like to distribute the assets that you own, including property, money, and anything of sentimental value.
-You will also be able to name an executor and guardians for any dependents.
+You will also be able to name an executor and guardians for any dependents, such as minor children or pets.

 How Much Does It Cost To Make A Will in Ontario?